dylandreimerink/edb/Readme.md

 - `map read {key}` command to read a specific map value
 - `map write {key} {value}` command to write a value to a map
 - `map delete {key}` command to delete a value from a map
-- `source` command to execute a series for commands from a file, to automate complex debugging setups.
 - DAP(Debug Adaptor Protocol) support for debugging from VSCode
 - C Syntax highlighting (what about when sources are not C?
 Maybe IDE/Editor integration is a better way to go)
 - Actual map backing - We could optionally use actual BPF maps instead of emulated maps.
 Enabling this option would only be possible on linux since other OS'es won't have actual eBPF support.
 The big pro is that, in an environment with multiple eBPF programs, you could run 1 in debug mode and still be able to communicate with the eBPF programs loaded in the kernel.
 Another pro could be (if possible) that an actual userspace program can interact with the eBPF program like it would when loaded in the kernel.